-Figure 112.
 The "new repository" form.

 All you really have to do here is provide a project name; the rest of the fields are completely optional.
-For now, just click the "Create Repository" button, and boom - you have a new repository on GitHub, named <user>///<pr
+For now, just click the "Create Repository" button, and boom - you have a new repository on GitHub, named <user>/project\name>.

-Since you have no code there yet, GitHub will show you instructions for how to create a brand-new Git repository, or connect an existing Git project.
-We won't belabor this here; if you need a refresher, check out Git Basics.
+Since you have no code there yet, GitHub will show you instructions for how create a brand-new Git repository, or connect an existing Git project.
+We won't belabor this here; if you need a refresher, check out Chapter 2.

 Now that your project is hosted on GitHub, you can give the URL to anyone you want to share your project with.
-Every project on GitHub is accessible over HTTPS as /<project_name>">https://github.com/<user>/<project_name>">, and over SSH as git@github.com:<user>/<project_name>">.
-Git can fetch from and push to both of these URLs, but they are access-controlled based on the credentials of the user connecting to them."
+Every project on GitHub is accessible over HTTP as https://github.com/<user>/<project\name>, and over SSH as git@github.com:<user>/<project\name>.
+Git can fetch from and push to both of these URLs, but they are access-controlled based on the credentials of the user connecting to them.

-It is often preferable to share the HTTPS based URL for a public project, since the user does not have to have a GitHub account to access it for cloning.
+It is often preferable to share the HTTP based URL for a public project, since the user does not have to have a GitHub account to access it for cloning.
 Users will have to have an account and an uploaded SSH key to access your project if you give them the SSH URL.
-The HTTPS one is also exactly the same URL they would paste into a browser to view the project there.
+The HTTP one is also exactly the same URL they would paste into a browser to view the project there.